 The Working Group discussed the responses to this question, noting that those respondents that disagreed with the proposed implementation dates had concerns around the timing of the reporting.
 For example, one respondent highlighted that DNOs would have a relatively short lead time to get resources in place following receipt of the first post-code outcode level reporting from Suppliers.
 Another respondent pointed out that DNOs will only be able to determine whether the SLAs have been met four quarters after the first set of Supplier reporting is received (by virtue of legal text paragraph 30.5D.1).
 Consequently, the respondent suggested that the SLAs cannot start until four quarters after the Supplier reporting commences.
 The working group agreed that the legal drafting would be amended to state that the SLAs will commence four quarters after Suppliers start to provide their installation forecasts.

 The Working Group observed that the Data Communications Company (DCC) and their associated sub-contractors had not yet provided a go-live date and thus it would not be possible for Suppliers to provide post-code out code reporting at present.
 It was suggested that Suppliers should use best endeavours when producing rollout forecasts.
-The group also agreed that that during the post implementation review there should be an assessment of the granularity and the timescales of the reporting, i.e. whether postcode information is available by this point.
+The group also agreed that that during the post approval review there should be an assessment of the granularity and the timescales of the reporting, i.e. whether postcode information is available by this point.

 Question 7 - It is proposed that the 2% threshold is based against the quarterly forecasts of smart meter roll outs.
 The legal text currently specifies that this should use the forecast from 4 quarters ago.
 How far in advance should this forecast be base-lined to enable adequate resourcing by distributors?